 Parents are obligated to:

-- 1) Call the Elementary School office to inform the school of the reason for each absence. - 2) Submit a doctor's statement, if requested, for each period of absence due to illness that exceeds five days.
+- 1) Call the appropriate building office to inform the school of the reason for each absence. - 2) Submit a doctor's statement, if requested, for each period of absence due to illness that exceeds five days.